 The Cell Biology preliminary exam is comprised of a Historical Review and Research Proposal component.
 As detailed below, the review essay component of the exam will comprise a 10-15 page written historical review of your field of interest.
-For the oral component of the exam the student will choose one of three assigned papers, prepare a 2-page mini- grant proposal, and defend the proposal before the thesis committee.
+For the oral component of the exam the student will choose one of two assigned papers, prepare a 2-page mini- grant proposal, and defend the proposal before the thesis committee.
+The form linked here will need to be brought to the exam.
 The examining/thesis committee is identical to your thesis committee, and will be comprised of at least five faculty members, including the mentor.
 The mentor, though present at the exam, does not participate in the exam questioning.
 The mentor can provide valuable feedback to the student regarding their performance at the exam afterwards.
 The committee is selected by the student and their mentor, and is expected to include faculty whose interests and expertise are a strong compliment to the research topic.
 The committee can include faculty from outside Cell Biology: ALL THESIS COMMITTEE MEMBERS MUST BE MEMBERS OF THE DUKE GRADUATE FACULTY.
-It is understood that the composition of your thesis committee may change over the course of your dissertation research.
-Graduate students meet with his or her committee each year to review progress towards the Ph.D., and are required to complete Student Committee Forms summarizing the meeting.

 The review needs to have a historical perspective, tracing the current project from the key, founding observations to the present, and should highlight the most important discoveries, models and paradigms, detailing why they are significant and how they advanced the field.
 A rote, historical overview that offers an uncritical trudge through a voluminous literature is NOT what we are looking for.
 Rather, your charge is to bring your personal perspective, views, and yes, biases, to the forefront.
 In other words, this is your opportunity to (re)write the history of your field.
 Your review should: